Special Needs and Assisting Disabled Children

 Other Skills

-This program welcomes anyone with passionate and compassion.
+This program welcomes anyone who is passionate and with compassion.

 Time Commitment